SoftCircuits/CsvParser/ReadMe.md

 Next, the example defines the `PersonMaps` class to define the column mapping.
 This class must derive from `ColumnMaps<T>`, where `T` is the type of data class you are writing to or reading from CSV files.
 The constructor of this class must call `MapColumn()` for each class property that it maps.
 This method supports a fluent interface to set the various mapping properties for each class property.
 The meaning of these properties is described above in the *ColumnMap Attribute* section.
 In addition, it supports setting the `Converter` property, which specifies a custom data converter as described above (also see the example below).

-Finally, the example calls the `CsvDataWriter.MapColumns<T>()` method to register the custom mappings.
-The code that reads the CSV file also calls the `CsvDataReader.MapColumns<T>()` method in the same way.
+Finally, the example calls the `CsvWriter.MapColumns<T>()` method to register the custom mappings.
+The code that reads the CSV file also calls the `CsvReader.MapColumns<T>()` method in the same way.
 Both must use the same mapping in order for the data to be interpreted correctly.
 The easiest way to do this is to pass the same class to both methods.

 ```cs
 // Create a custom data converter for DateTime values